Edo78/obsidian-koreader-sync/README.md

 - `Keep in sync` that define if the plugin **should** keep the notes in sync with KOReader importing them again (see [sync](#sync))
 - `Create a folder for each book` if you are a fan of folders enabling this setting the **new notes** will be created in a subfolder named as the book itself

+### Danger Zone

+This area contains settings that can be useful in a very few edga cases and can be dangerous in a day to day usage.

+- `Enable reset of imported notes` enable a one shot execution of the [command](#commands) `Reset Sync List`

 ### View configuration
 The plugin use [Eta.js](https://eta.js.org/) as template engine to create the body of the note (the same used from the plugin [Templater](https://github.com/SilentVoid13/Templater)).
 The default template is pretty minimal